Shoreline Community College Men's Basketball

 How JUCO Basketball Recruiting Works

 Junior college coaches recruit differently than NCAA Division I staffs.
-Walk-on tryouts are common, signing windows extend later into the spring, and roster turnover is higher — meaning open spots exist year-round.
+Walk-on tryouts are common, signing windows extend later into the spring, and roster turnover is higher, meaning open spots exist year-round.
 Most NJCAA programs recruit locally first, but players who demonstrate film improvement and consistent development get evaluated regardless of geography.

 NJCAA eligibility runs through the Eligibility Center but uses a separate certification process from the NCAA.
-There is no sliding scale — you need a high school diploma or GED, and 48 semester hours of transfer credit satisfies most transfer requirements to four-year programs.
+There is no sliding scale.
+You need a high school diploma or GED, and 48 semester hours of transfer credit satisfies most transfer requirements to four-year programs.
 Academic eligibility requirements are generally more flexible than NCAA standards.

 If you are building toward a four-year transfer, treat your JUCO year as a proving ground, not a fallback.
 Coaches at D1, D2, and NAIA programs actively watch JUCO film.
 Players who earn significant minutes in competitive NJCAA regions get evaluated.